Health and Kinesiology Facilities

 -Ergometers: treadmills, stationary cycles (pendulum, basket drop, and rate independent), high-load stationary cycle with computer interface (for anaerobic power testing), arm crank, Jackson isometric dynamometer (load cell), hand grip dynamometers, Biodex single chair isokinetic dynamometer

--Musculoskeletal: sit-and-reach boxes (standard and modified), torso rotation devices, shoulder rotation devices, goniometers, flexiometers, electromyograph
+-Neuromusculoskeletal: sit-and-reach boxes (standard and modified), torso rotation devices, shoulder rotation devices, goniometers, flexiometers, electromyograph, electroencephalograph

 -Body Composition: skinfold calipers (Lange), anthropometers, anthropometric measuring tape, bioelectric impedance analyzer (multi-frequency), hydrostatic chamber, air displacement plethysmograph (Bod Pod), physician's platform scales, stadiometers

--Metabolic/Pulmonary: metabolic cart, dry (bellows) spirometer, peak expiratory flow meters, Scholander chemical gas analyzer
+-Metabolic/Pulmonary: metabolic/pulmonary change text to: metabolic cart, dry (bellows) spirometer, computer interfaced spirometer (Fleisch pneumotachograph), peak expiratory flow meters, Scholander chemical gas analyzer

 -Cardiovascular: sphygomanometers (aneroid and mercury column), electrocardiograph, stethoscopes (single and dual), heart rate monitors